rmetzler/articles/package_managers.md

 }
 ```

-Bower is completely Git based and works without any user authentification.
+Bower is completely Git based and works without any user authentication.
 Everybody can register new packages like this:

 ```
 bower register <my-package-name> <git-endpoint>